hazmatsuitor/ConsoleController/README.md

 Building Directions
 ------------------------------------

-1. Copy `ConsoleController.h` and `ConsoleController.cpp` into the source directory of the desired project
+1. Copy `ConsoleController.h` and `ConsoleController.cpp` into the source directory of the desired console project
 2. Add both files to the build path of the project
 3. `#include` the header wherever it's used